tina96pham/devOP-NOTE/docker/Concept.md

 - Separate applications from infrastructure for quick delivery <br>
     &rarr; package and run an application in a loosely isolated environment called container.<br>
     &rarr; container size and spec are standardized, which make them flexible and portable.<br>
-- Docker uses a client-server architecture that communicate with eah other through REST API &rarr; Docker client is the command line tool that interacts with the Docker daemon.<br>
+- Docker uses a client-server architecture that communicate with eah other through REST API <br>
+    &rarr; Docker client is the command line tool that interacts with the Docker daemon.<br>
     &rarr; Docker daemon is the background service that manages containers.<br>